inblack67/Mapbox-Farms/README.md

 ## Major Works

-Explore my one of the major work on MERN(MongoDB, Express, React.JS, Node.JS) Stack.
+Explore one of my major works on MERN(MongoDB, Express, React.JS, Node.JS) Stack.
 It's a fullstack javascript web application named BootCamps where you can explore the Bootcamps, review them or choose the best fit for you, by location, money, courses etc. Or, publish a new Bootcamp and manage it by adding courses, photo and what not.
 It's been deployed to heroku (backend) and Netlify (frontend).
 [Explore](https://bootcamps.netlify.app/)

 ## Website